ShaneIsrael/CyaSSL-Examples/README.md

 Server Startup - Linux Systems
 ------------------------------

-Once you have gone through the **Getting Started** section all thats left to do is to compile and run the `server-tcp.c` file, to do this navigate to the unsecured folder containing `server-tcp.c` and `Makefile` which should be located in the root of your CyaSSL examples folder that you downloaded.
+Once you have gone through the **Getting Started** section above, all thats left to do is to compile and run the `server-tcp.c` file, to do this navigate to the unsecured folder containing `server-tcp.c` and `Makefile` which should be located in the root of your CyaSSL examples folder that you downloaded.

-Now run the `http://wolfssl.com/yaSSL/Docs-cyassl-manual-2-building-cyassl.htmlmake` command from your terminal by typing:
+Now run the `make` command from your terminal by typing:

     make